jekyll/jekyll-feed/README.md

       path: "/changes.atom"
 ```

-Finally, collections can also have category feeds which are outputted as `/feed/<COLLECTION>/<CATEGORY>.xml`.
+Finally, collections can also have category feeds that are outputted as `/feed/<COLLECTION>/<CATEGORY>.xml`.
 Specify categories like so:

 ```yml
 feed: